rafaelcaricio/qoaudio/README.md

 ```
 We need to enable the `rodio` feature to play the audio.
 It is not a direct dependency of this crate, but we implement
 integration with `rodio` for playback capability.

+More audio samples can be found at [phoboslab.org/files/qoa-samples](https://phoboslab.org/files/qoa-samples/).